Kevin-phnew/converg/README.md

 ## How to build

-first, you can run the following command to build the project
+First, you need to run the following command to build the project
 ```bash
 mvn clean package -Dmaven.test.skip=true
 ```